-- Only one set of a username and a password can be used for the VASA credentials, which applies to all vCenter servers that require VASA functions and connect to Spectrum Control. - The same operations are available from the CLI as well, as explained in "CLI Setting the VASA credentials" on page 78.
+- Only one set of a username and a password can be used for the VASA credentials, which applies to all vCenter servers that require VASA functions and connect to Spectrum Control. - The same operations are available from the CLI as well, as explained in "CLI Setting the VASA credentials" on page 80.

-1. Click VASA Credentials on the Settings menu.
+1. Click VASA credentials on the Settings menu.
 The VASA Credentials dialog box is displayed.

-Figure 28.
+Figure 29.
 VASA Credentials dialog box

-2. Enter the required username and password of the VASA Secret that you want to set, and then click Apply.
+2. Enter the username and password that you want to set, confirm the password and then click Apply.